 Whilst the measures above should be implemented by either employers or those running flexible office spaces, it is clear that a lot of time and investment is needed to make an office space COVID-secure.
 Some businesses have tasked an entire department with the job of making sure the office is COVID-secure, but this isn’t always a feasible option for smaller organisations.

 Why not let us take the stress and hassle away for you, with our COVID-secure flexible office spaces?
-They will be ready to move in to (come 12th April), and all the usual amenities that an office space provides will be available.
-As well as private offices and separate meeting rooms, we will be providing a secure coworking space to allow for collaboration, and virtual offices too.
-Contact us today to register your interest and get a tour booked in!
+They will be ready to move in (come 12th April), and all the usual amenities that an office space provides will be available.
+As well as private offices and separate meeting rooms, we will be providing a secure co-working space to allow for collaboration, and virtual offices too.
+Contact us today to register your interest and get a tour booked!